Choosing a Home Care Organization

 Forgery is rampant in our industry.
 Background checks and PSW certificates can easily be forged with some basic knowledge of a few computer programs.
 This is easy enough to stop, but it does cost a company more money and require more effort and diligence.
 Something that many companies are not willing to do.

 Right at home has recognized that these documents are only as good as the day you get them, they can be falsified, and they only cover local background checks.
 To counter this, we do background checks on all of our Caregivers both locally and federally just for their Right at Home employment, and every single year starting when they are hired.
 Even if they bring a background check with them to an interview, we still run our own comprehensive check.
 We also check their education certificate directly with the school and do multiple reference checks with previous employers.
 On top of that, we require all our Caregivers to be a member in good standing of their Professional Association.
+OPSWA the Professional Association for PSW's in the Province of Ontario, and CANSWA is the Professional Association for PSW's across Canada.
 You can read more about our Caregivers here.

 Planning Caregiver Visits

 How do they schedule?

 Scheduling a large organization of Caregivers is not easy!
 Everything from sick days and vacation days to preferred work schedules makes the puzzle complicated.
 Once you mix in the specific times requested by the client along with emergency asks, you have yourself a VERY difficult puzzle to solve.
 This puzzle can be overwhelming for many companies causing them to default to what is called daily scheduling or reactive scheduling.
 What this means is that you have little to no say in who your Caregiver is resulting in different Caregivers each visit.
 You have your allotted window of time, and generally speaking, someone will be there.